LucasBorboleta/BaltekTheRules/CONTRIBUTING.md

 * People who proposed code, then being integrated.
 * People outside GitHub who get known for their feedbacks as game testers or linguistic correctors.

-Developer creating or merging a pull-request, or treating an issue, is responsible for updating the [CONTRIBUTORS.txt](./CONTRIBUTORS.txt) file with involved Baltekians.
+Developer creating or merging a pull-request, or treating an issue, is responsible for updating the [CONTRIBUTORS.txt](./CONTRIBUTORS.txt) file with the names of the involved Baltekians.